-Monster is a famous manga published in 1994 that received its anime adaptation in the year 2004 with 74 episodes.
-For being old, few had the chance to appreciate this wonderful work, I myself was very reluctant because of the lines and the square canvas.
-Finally I had the opportunity to watch this masterpiece that involves suspense, psychological thriller and questions the existence of a monster inside people.
-If you haven't watched it yet, run and watch it!
+Monster is a famous manga published in 1994 that received its anime adaptation in 2004 with 74 episodes.
+Because it is old, few have had the chance to appreciate this wonderful work; I myself hesitated a lot because of the art style and the square screen.
+Finally, I had the opportunity to watch this masterpiece that involves suspense, psychological thriller, and questions the existence of a monster within people.
+If you haven’t watched it yet, hurry and watch!

-The anime has nothing supernatural, the story takes place in Germany and shows a doctor named Tenma who decides to choose to save a boy who was shot in the head, but this boy ends up becoming a Serial Killer psychopath who manipulates people.
-The anime shows how simple words and actions can turn people into feelingless monsters.
+The anime has nothing supernatural; the story takes place in Germany and shows a doctor named Tenma who decides to save a boy who was shot in the head, but this boy ends up becoming a Psychopathic Serial Killer who manipulates people.
+The anime shows how simple words and actions can turn people into emotionless monsters.

-In the anime's backstory, an illustrated book appears named after Namae no nai kaibutsu (なまえのないかいぶつ) which literally means a nameless monster.
-Original name in Czech is Obluda, Kierá Nemá Své Jméno.
+In the background story of the anime, an illustrated book appears with the name Namae no nai kaibutsu (なまえのないかいぶつ) which literally means a nameless monster.
+The original name in Czech is Obluda, Kierá Nemá Své Jméno.
 This book has an interesting story that was important in the anime, especially the phrase:

-Look at me, look at me!
-The monster growing inside of me is so big!
+Look at me, Look at me!
+The monster growing inside me is so big!
 (Boku wo mite!
 Boku wo mite!
 Boku no naka no kaibutsu ga konnani ookikunattayo)

-This story is very complex, just watching the anime you can understand the meaning behind it.
-In this article I decided to use it to study some expressions in Japanese.
+This story is quite complex; only by watching the anime can you understand the meaning behind it.
+In this article, I decided to use it to study some expressions in Japanese.
 You can see the story by watching the video below:

-(I didn't find the original video with original audio, but I found the audio);
+(I couldn’t find the original video with the original audio, but I found the audio);

 You can use this story to learn Japanese.
-I liked it because it is told in the style of a children's story, with simple words, onomatopoeia, etc. In this article I want to let you examine the story for yourself, sentence by sentence, word by word, ideogram by ideogram.
-I recommend using the site jisho to look up the meaning of words if you want to understand them.
-So you can create your own sentences for Anki and still study at the same time.
+I liked it because it is told in the style of a children’s story, with simple words, onomatopoeias, etc. In this article, I want to let you examine the story yourself, sentence by sentence, word by word, ideogram by ideogram.
+I recommend using the site jisho to look up the meanings of the words if you want to understand them.
+This way, you can create your own sentences for Anki and study at the same time.

 昔々ある所に名前の無い怪物がいました。